solidjs/solid-docs/.github/ISSUE_TEMPLATE/issue-template.md

 ---

-A good issue _descriptive_ and _explanatory_: it describes precisely what should change and why that change should happen.
+A good issue is _descriptive_ and _explanatory_: it describes precisely what should change and why that change should happen.

 **For reporting bugs and problems with content, include:**